 What are the facts at hand?
 How do you feel right now?
 The only way to find the answer is to be brutally honest with yourself.
 Once you’ve figured out your answer, you can take targeted action.

-Here’s some ideas for you:
+Here’s some ideas for you if you’re:

-If you’re fearful of something.
+Fearful of something.
 Remind yourself that there’s a first for everything.
 Get inspired by books, blogs, family, and friends.
 Remind yourself of all the other things you were afraid of doing in life, but came through with flying colors.
 You can do this, too!

-If you’re feeling unknowledgeable.
+Feeling unknowledgeable.
 Learn something new.
 Read a book or magazine, read a blog, watch videos on YouTube, take an online course, ask an expert, take a class, etc. Having more information at your disposal may help you feel more comfortable in taking that next step.

-If you’re feeling lazy.
+Lazy and unmotivated.
 Schedule work time into your calendar.
 Set a timer and get busy.
 If you need some more motivation, make a friendly wager with a friend.
 If you don’t accomplish what you say you’ll do, you’ll have to make a donation to the organization of their choice.

-If you’re feeling overwhelmed.
+Feeling overwhelmed.
 Write down your thoughts and ideas.
 Then, reorganize these items on paper.
 Remind yourself that not everything has to be done at once.
 Work on one thing at a time.
 Start with the easiest task first, and take your work step-by-step.